ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 In a browser, discovering and connecting to peers can be very hard, as we can't listen for new peers and we don't have access to the DHT.
 In order to have the best experience working in a browser, it's important to understand how to both find peers and stay connected with them.

 The chat example achieves this in two ways.
-Using WebRTC-Star, we achieve direct browser-to-browser communication, and with a circuit relay, we have a relay in the middle.
-The chat application also has a status indicator in the top left to let you know  what kind of connection you have.
-Green means you're connected to the relay, even if it's via another peer; yellow means you're only seeing direct peers; and red means you have no peers (at least none using the chat application).
+Using [WebRTC-Star](https://github.com/libp2p/js-libp2p-webrtc-star), we achieve direct browser-to-browser communication, and with a [circuit relay](https://docs.libp2p.io/concepts/circuit-relay/), we have a relay to connect peers behind NATs (which we can't connect directly browser-to-browser).
+Later in this tutorial we'll go over what WebRTC-Star and circuit relay do, and how to set them up.

+The chat application also has a color status indicator in the top left to let you know what kind of connection you have:
+- **Green** means you're connected to a circuit relay, even if it's via another peer;
+- **Yellow** means you're only seeing direct peers (not connected to the circuit relay);
+- **Red** means you have no peers (at least not using the chat application).

 ![Network graph showing the paths nodes can use to discover and communicate with each other](https://ipfs.io/ipfs/QmX2og5BKJCMVaebEm9ZGsACEYExoGqxhJjePKNc2mZ2pE "Browser IPFS network graph")